-If you’ve decided to hire a memoir ghostwriter to write your life story, you’re probably scouring the internet in search of the perfect person.
+If you’ve decided to hire a memoirist ghostwriter to write your life story, you’re probably scouring the internet in search of the perfect person.
 Find someone with a website that resonates with you.
 That’s a good first step.

 Once you find a ghostwriter you feel might be right for you, reach out to her.
 Now, you might be wondering how to broach the delicate subject that is your life story.
 After all, you’re basically looking for that special person who will be able to write your words for you.
 I’d recommend starting with an email describing yourself and the project in a few paragraphs.

 Next, set up a time to talk on the phone.
-The initial interview will reveal a lot and help you make a decision, if you know what to say and ask.
+The initial interview will reveal a lot and help you make a decision if you know what to say and ask.

-Learn about your memoir ghostwriter
+Learn about your memoirist ghostwriter

-During the interview your prime objective is to get to know the ghostwriter.
+During the interview, your prime objective is to get to know the ghostwriter.
 If possible, I recommend that you research the ghostwriter’s background prior to the initial interview.
 Look for:

 - Extensive experience